-Prerequisite: Restricted to MDIA majors or consent of instructor.
+Prerequisite: Major status or consent of instructor.
 An introduction to the processes of mediated communication.
 Topics include the Internet, mass media and the Web, virtual communities, and now computer mediated communication affects privacy, interpersonal relationships, and the global village.

 MDIA 3050 Broadcast Performance and Announcing